-For more information on the Arizona claim of right provisions, see Arizona Department of Revenue Individual Income Tax Procedure ITP 95-1.
+For more information on the Arizona claim of right provisions, see Arizona Department of Revenue Individual Income Tax Procedure ITP 95-1 at www.azdor.gov.

 F. Claim of Right Adjustment for Amounts Repaid in Prior Taxable Years

 You must make an entry here if all of the following apply: